 MARK 328.
-INTERNET CONTENT MARKETING.
-Students will probe the subject of Internet content marketing as a core discipline for 21st century entrepreneurs.
-They will learn essential concepts for strategic content development and web-based thought leadership, and will acquire skills for use with practical web applications.
+CONTENT MARKETING.
+Students will probe the subject of content marketing as a core discipline for 21st century entrepreneurs.
+They will learn essential concepts for strategic content development and web-based thought leadership and will acquire skills for use with practical web applications.
 Students will engage in a semester-long project using WordPress to publish Internet content for a company or organization, employing techniques learned in a class.
 The structure of the class will include two teaching sessions per week and a WordPress lab.
 Students may not receive credit for both Marketing 328 and Entrepreneurship 328.
-Fall semester only, three hours.